4renginy/Module4-School_District_Analysis/README.md

 <br>
 -Although there is .3 % drop on the overall passing percentage Thomas High School kept its second place as high performing school.<br>
 <br>

 ![](https://github.com/4renginy/School_District_Analysis/blob/main/Resources/Challange_top5.PNG)

 <br>
-Per student spending for Thomas High School was for has remained the same as $ 638 however overall passing rate for the spendng bucket dropped from 62.8576% to  62.7782 %,br>
+Per student spending for Thomas High School was for has remained the same as $ 638 however overall passing rate for the spendng bucket dropped from 62.8576% to  62.7782 %.<br>

 -Running the calculations for the type of the school showed despite the 0.5 %drop on THS success rate Charter Schools have better success rating than the district schools.<br>
  Before the change;<br>